sidooms/MovieTweetings/recsyschallenge2014/README.md

                 tweets.append((user_id, item_id, rating, scraping_time, json_obj))
         return tweets

 Here's a complete script reading the training set, _empty file and generating a solution file.
 Engagement is determined by the random generator.
-This approach won't win the challenge, but it might serve as an example.
+This approach did not win the challenge obviously, but it may serve as an example.

     import json
     import random